Photographic Art by Bill Caldwell

-I've always loved hiking and the outdoors so most of my work is based in the natural world--landscapes, seascapes, macro/close-ups of flowers, leaves, and tree bark, as well as abstracts created from my macro images.
-I live near Sedona, Arizona and I’m amazed at the stunning beauty of the Red Rock Country area as well as the surrounding southwest region.
-One of the definitions of the word sacred is "worthy of or regarded with reverence, awe, or respect.”
+I've always loved hiking and the outdoors so my work is based in the natural world—landscapes, seascapes, and macro/close-ups of flowers, leaves, rocks, and driftwood, as well as abstracts created from my macro images.
+I live in the town of Cottonwood near Sedona, Arizona and I’m amazed at the stunning beauty of the Red Rock Country area as well as the surrounding southwest region.
+One of the definitions of the word “sacred” is "worthy of or regarded with reverence, awe, or respect.”
 In this sense, I consider these beautiful natural areas as sacred ground.
-I feel a very strong spiritual connection to the land so my artwork comes from a place of profound reverence and appreciation for this beautiful planet Earth.
+I feel a strong spiritual connection to the land so my artwork comes from a place of profound reverence and appreciation for this beautiful planet Earth.

-After I retired from the Air Force I went back to work in residential construction for about 6 years until I injured my back and had to quit doing that kind of heavy physical work.
-The good news is that I was then able to dive back into photography full time--digital photography in particular.
+After I retired from the Air Force I went back into residential construction for about 6 years until I injured my back and had to quit doing that kind of heavy physical work.
+The good news is that I was then able to dive back into photography full time—digital photography in particular.
 I always felt constrained by the limitations of film photography so I was very excited when digital photography matured and evolved beyond the limitations of film.
-I love the ease, control, and creative freedom that digital photography provides.
+I was very happy to get away from the stinky, toxic chemicals of film photography.
+I love the control and creative freedom that digital photography provides.
 My wife and I moved to Maine and lived there for about 10 years and during that time I developed a keen interest in using very wide angle lenses and stitching multiple images together to create panoramic landscapes.
-I was never quite satisfied with single images--they felt incomplete to me and I wanted to capture the entire spacious scene that I found to be so awe inspiring.
-At the same time, I began using various high dynamic range (HDR) software to capture all the beautiful details that had previously been hidden in the bright clouds or dark shadows--to create an image that is more natural looking and more closely matches what the human eye sees.
+I was never quite satisfied with single images—they felt incomplete to me and I wanted to capture the entire spacious scene that I found to be so awe inspiring.
+At the same time, I began using various high dynamic range (HDR) software to capture all the beautiful details that had previously been hidden in the bright clouds or dark shadows—to create an image that is more natural looking and more closely matches what the human eye sees.
 Then, several years ago, I started experimenting with digital artistic effects, looking for a way to create more artistically expressive images.
 I had this vision in my head and I was never satisfied with simple individual filter effects.
 So, after a great deal of trial and error, I developed a process using several filter effects and image adjustments applied multiple times.
 I normally spend many hours on the computer perfecting each image.

-I use high quality lenses and a high quality/high resolution/high pixel count digital camera.
-As a consequence, combined with stitching multiple images together, and as an interesting side effect of the digital artistic effect, I'm able to offer very large prints--many of my panoramic landscapes are available in sizes up to 108 in x 48 in (9 feet x 4 feet).
+I use high quality lenses and a high resolution digital camera.
+As a consequence, combined with stitching multiple images together, and as an interesting side effect of the digital artistic effect, I'm able to offer very large prints—many of my panoramic landscapes are available in sizes up to 96” x 48” (8 feet x 4 feet).
 I also enjoy creating artistic abstract images from my macro and close-up photos of leaves, rocks, and driftwood.
-I consider myself a photographic artist--my primary purpose is always to create something beautiful and to communicate the feeling of awe and wonder that I feel when I witness the incredible beauty of the natural world.
+Because my wife is a quilt and fiber artist, I got interested in using my abstract images for fabric design and you can see my fabrics online at Spoonflower.
+I consider myself a photographic artist—my primary intention is always to create something beautiful and uplifting, and to communicate my feeling of awe and wonder when I explore and photograph the incredible spacious beauty of the natural world.

 Jane Small, a very talented acrylic and encaustic artist from the United Kingdom had this to say about one of my images, “Bill, I'm in awe of your composition here.
 It is like a composition from the gods!
 Utterly sublime.
 The rocks and even the fields seem to form a triangular shape which gives amazing perspective going into the distance and then those shapes seem to be perfectly mirrored by the cloud formations.
 I have noticed this synchronicitous "happening" before in your works and it always gives rise to great art.
 The sunlight shining through the tree completes the magic in a way words cannot describe.”